 ABC 7 Eyewitness News Meteorologist Cheryl Scott will lead ABC 7's coverage of blood drive events underscoring the critical need for blood and encouraging viewers to donate.

 Additionally, Follow us on Facebook and on Twitter and share your blood drive photos with us using #ABC7BloodDrive.

 For general information about giving blood, eligibility requirements etc., please go to: http://www.redcrossblood.org/.

 According to John Idler, President and General Manager, ABC 7, "Every year since we have joined forces with the American Red Cross, blood donations have increased and lives have been saved.
 It's a rewarding team effort and that makes us all very proud."

 Cheryl Scott is currently on the Board of Directors of the American Red Cross of Greater Chicago & Northern Illinois.
 January is National Blood Donor Month.

 Here are some of the stories that viewers can expect to see leading up to the drive that give clarity to the reasons giving blood is so crucial.

 Inclement weather and seasonal illnesses often result in fewer blood donations during the winter -- but cancer patients, trauma victims and surgery patients don't get a winter break.
-A successful blood drive on January 10, 2018 will go a long way to avoid a shortage this time of year and ensure that these and others patients have the blood products they need.
-Donors of all blood types are important on January 10th, particularly O negative, A negative and B negative.
+A successful blood drive on January 16 will go a long way to avoid a shortage this time of year and ensure that these and others patients have the blood products they need.
+Donors of all blood types are important at the drive, particularly O negative, A negative and B negative.
 Each day, the Red Cross needs 14,000 blood donations to meet the needs of patients at approximately 2,600 hospitals and transfusion centers across the country.
 The entire donation process takes about an hour.
 Everyone who attempts to donate will receive a commemorative T-shirt and refreshments.